2022 Halton Region municipal elections: Mayor

-Mayor Gord Krantz, the longest serving mayor in Canada won a 19th term in office.
-He waschallenged by regional councillor Zeeshan Hamid.
+Mayor Gord Krantz, the longest serving mayor of a major municipality in Canada won a combined 21st consecutive term in office (7 as councillor and 14 as mayor).
+He was challenged by regional councillor Zeeshan Hamid.

 Regional Councillors

 Four Regional Councillors are elected in 1 of 4 wards.

 Local Councillors

 Four Local Councillors are elected in 1 of 4 wards.

+By-election

+A by-election was held in Ward 1 on October 6, 2025 to fill the seat vacated by Kristina Tesser Derksen, who was elected to the Canadian House of Commons.